Topics

 Should I buy an individual policy for each trip I have planned or an annual travel policy?

 If you travel outside of Canada often (more than twice per year) it may be worthwhile to purchase an annual travel policy.
 Many of the providers we partner with offer annual options for their travel medical insurance policies that grant policies for unlimited trips during the coverage time period.
+Speak with our advisors to see if an annual travel insurance policy makes sense for your plans.

 Can a travel advisory affect my travel insurance?